 At each temple you get a stamp in your beautiful pilgrim booklet for a small fee, as a sign that you have been there.
 Just like the Japanese most foreigners also dress in white.
 And with a bamboo hat on your head and pilgrim's staff in the hand you might feel why the great Zen master Kobo Daishi walked this circuit.

 Best time to walk

 We recommend walking the 88 temple circuit from April til November.
 Although July and August can be a bit hot and humid.
-Click here for more average weather details in Matsuyama, Japan.
+Click here for more climate details in Matsuyama, Japan.